 Peru's Foreign Minister, Doctor Jose de la Puente, has been in Moscow for a three-day official visit.

-Peru's Foreign Minister, Doctor Jose de la Puente, has been in Moscow for a three-day official visit.
+Background: Peru's Foreign Minister, Doctor Jose de la Puente, has been in Moscow for a three-day official visit.
 His trip followed Peru's first elections in 15 years, in which there was an unexpectedly strong swing to the left.